iota-pico/tutorials/README.md

 # IOTA Pico Framework Tutorials

 A set of tutorials to help use the IOTA Pico Framework.
-The tutorial are split into two sections, one section uses the individual component modules to function and the other uses the all-in-one libraries.
+The tutorial are split into two sections, one section uses the individual component modules to function, and the other uses the all-in-one libraries.
 The tutorial are further separated by Browser and NodeJS.

 ## Individual Component Libraries